dyno-might/dyno-might.github.io/2021-08-17-general-intelligence.md

 If factor analysis was a perfect fit, these would all be zero, which they aren't.
 But they are pretty small, meaning that in each case, the single number *g* captures most of the interesting correlations.

-## What would *g* look like?
+## What would **g** look like?

 Factor analysis is a decent but not perfect model of mental tests.
 What does this tell us about how intelligence works?
 Well, suppose that factor analysis was a *perfect* model.
-Would that mean that we're all born with some single number *g* that determines how good we are at thinking?
+Would that mean that we're all born with some single number **g** that determines how good we are at thinking?

 No. A perfect fit would only mean that, across a population, a single number would *describe* how people do on tests (except for the "noise").
-It does not mean that there's a single number or switch that *causes* test performance to be correlated.
+It does not mean that number *causes* test performance to be correlated.

 This is a point that often comes up in "refutations" of the existence of *g*.
 People argue, essentially, that even though tests are correlated, it's possible that many *independent causes* combine to produce them.
 I'd go further---we *know* there are many causes.
 While intelligence is strongly [heritable](/heritability), it's highly polygenic.
 [Dozens of genes](https://doi.org/10.1038/ng.3869) are already known to be linked to it, and more are likely to be discovered.
 It's harder to quantify environmental influences, but there are surely many that matter there, too.

-So, is there a magical number *g* somewhere in our brains that determines how good we are at thinking?
-No, just like there's no single number that says how good we are at running or balancing.
-That doesn't change the empirical fact that a single number provides a good *summary* of how good we are at various mental tasks.
+So, no, there's no magical number **g** hidden in our brains, just like there's no single number in our bodies that says how good we are at running, balancing, or throwing stuff.
+But that doesn't change the fact that a single number provides a good *description* of how good we are at various mental tasks.

 {% comment %}
 Here's an analogy: What determines how quickly an air purifier can clean the air?
 Lots of things: The quality of the filters, the number of filters, the strength of the fan, etc. Yet, if you tell me the [clean-air delivery rate](https://en.wikipedia.org/wiki/Clean_air_delivery_rate), that's all I need to know to predict how it will work.
 There's lots of *causes*, but they can be summarized by a single number.